learn-co-curriculum/phase-1-callback-functions/README.md

 You may have noticed, but all of our callback functions so far have been _anonymous functions_; that is, we haven't assigned them an identifier.
-You're welcome to name your callback functions if you'd like, but generally it just clutters things up if you only use the callback function in one place.
+You're welcome to name your callback functions if you'd like, but generally, it just clutters things up if you only use the callback function in one place.
 And, anyway, we already have a way to refer to them: by the name of the parameter into which they're passed!
 For example: